-I have a tool for thinking I call “steelman solitaire” that I have found comes to much better conclusions than doing “free-style” thinking, so I thought I should share it with more people.
-In summary, it consists of arguing with yourself in the program Workflowy, alternating between writing a steelman of an argument, a steelman of a counter-argument, a steelman of a counter-counter-argument, etc. (I will explain steelmanning later in the post; in brief, it is the opposite of a strawman argument.
-Steelmanning means trying present the strongest possible version of an opposing view.)
+I have a tool for thinking that I call “steelman solitaire”.
+I have found that it comes to much better conclusions than doing “free-style” thinking, so I thought I should share it with more people.
+In summary, it consists of arguing with yourself in the program Workflowy, alternating between writing a steelman of an argument, a steelman of a counter-argument, a steelman of a counter-counter-argument, etc. (I will explain steelmanning later in the post; in brief, it is the opposite of a strawman argument, in that steelmanning presents the strongest possible version of an opposing view.)
 In this blog post I’ll first explain the broad steps, then list the benefits, and finally, go into more depth on how to do it.

 Organizational self-confidence is seen as a very positive trait and is often embraced by new start-ups and nonprofits.
 The concept of self-skepticism is arguably as important but is often neglected.
 Self-skepticism cautions us to clearly measure our impact before declaring ourselves effective or expanding our organization.
-We believe that if a healthy dose of this was applied to the charity sector, it would make the world a much better place much faster.
+We believe that a healthy dose of this applied to the charity sector would make the world a much better place much faster.